-Forever Manchester is working with UK Community Foundations to distribute funding raised by the National Emergencies Trust Coronavirus Appeal.
-This money is being distributed to community organisations responding to the needs of local communities across Greater Manchester via our Community Support Fund.
+Forever Manchester worked with UK Community Foundations to distribute funding raised by the National Emergencies Trust Coronavirus Appeal.
+This money was distributed to community organisations responding to the needs of local communities across Greater Manchester via our Community Support Fund.

 The Place at Platt Lane also known as Fallowfield Library and Resource Centre provides local people with a range of activities to support well-being, learning, education, skills, employability and culture.

 The centre benefits all sections of the community from toddlers through to olders residents and those from many different ethnic and ability backgrounds including those who are unemployed, low skilled, financially excluded and socially isolated.